CodeYourFuture/curriculum/org-cyf/content/how-the-curriculum-works/prep/index.md

 +++
 title = 'overview'
-description = 'here is a description of the overview' layout = 'prep' emoji= '🧑🏾‍💻' menu_level = ['module']
+description = "Get an overview of how our curriculum works" layout = 'prep' emoji= '🧑🏾‍💻' menu_level = ['module']